 GOLD – SEEK, SERVE AND FOLLOW CHRIST

 Girls in middle years of Secondary School (Year 9 upwards).
-Girls can remain as Pioneers until their 21st birthday.

-BLUE, GREEN, RED & GOLD
+BLUE, RED & GOLD

 Each achievement is divided into 3 aspects – Skills, Service, Spiritual.
 A minimum of 20 hours must be completed to receive one Triangle.
 A girl may earn a maximum of two triangles in any 12 month period.
-BRIGADE KNOWLEDGE must be completed before the second (ie Green Triangle) Award is gained.

 The older girls (Seniors & Pioneers) can also be involved in the Duke of Edinburgh Award Scheme, if they choose.
 They can also achieve the highest award in Girls’ Brigade which is the Queen’s Award.